Rohan-Bnjmn/sf-mobility-recovery-2018-to-2024/README.md

 ## 📌 Project Overview
 Has San Francisco really bounced back after the pandemic?
 This project explores urban recovery using **mobility signals**: parking meter revenue, Muni ridership, and BART station exits.
-By combining open data sources and geospatial analysis, the notebook uncovers how different parts of the city are recovering — and where the core still lags behind.
+By combining open data sources and geospatial analysis, the notebook uncovers how different parts of the city are recovering, and where the core still lags behind.

 ---